terramate-io/terramate/docs/getting-started.md

 Then executing `terramate generate` is going to generate only the `docker` provider for the _postgresql stack_.

+Before continuing, please just remove the configurations for the `google` provider in the `/providers.tm.hcl` because this tutorial will not use it.

 ## Generating any file type

 Until now we have showed examples of generating *HCL* content but Terramate can